ulivz/alone.js/README.md

 ## Statement

-This is just a toy, do not use for the production environment.
+This is just a toy, do not use it for the production environment.